 Gather up plastic milk containers headed for the recycling bin from friends and neighbors.
 Draw on different scary faces on each one, cut out the bottoms, and add an LED or flameless candle to each one.
 Use these to line walkways to the front door or in the backyard going to your shed, to help everyone see your terrifying decorations!

-To learn more about what a versatile, dependable Cook Portable Shed could add to your home.
-Download our complimentary product brochure below!
+Or, completely transform your backyard shed into a spooky haunted house!
+To learn more about what a versatile, dependable Cook Portable Shed could add to your home, download our brochure below: